willhunt/flycar_nd_project3/writeup.md

 ```

 ### Body rate control
-Tasks to implement the `QuadControl::BodyRateControl` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::BodyRateControl` class method in `QuadControl.cpp`.

-For the body rate control a simple proportional controller is implemented to calculate an angular accelertion command `pqr_dot`.
+For the body rate control a simple proportional controller is implemented to calculate an angular acceleration command `pqr_dot`.
 To convert this into the required moment command we use the relationship:

 <img src="https://latex.codecogs.com/svg.latex?\tau&space;=&space;I&space;\alpha" title="\tau = I \alpha" />